ethereum/remix-plugin/readme.md

 > The IDE can use this status to display a notification to the user.

-### Typescript
-Every plugin has been strong typed to make it easier to use the client.

-> You'll need Typescript > 3.4 to leverage those types.

 ### Client Options

 #### CSS Theme